Spring Grove, Illinois

 Spring Grove is a village in McHenry County.
 Portions of unincorporated Lake County, Illinois also utilize Spring Grove postal addresses.
 It is a commuter village within the Chicago metropolitan area.
 Per the 2020 census, the population was 5,487.
 It is also home to Chain O'Lakes State Park.

-The current village president is Mark Eisenberg.

 The first tower grain silo was built in Spring Grove in 1873.